Healthcare in Canada: Systemic challenges and policy response

+The launch of the Canadian Dental Care Plan (CDCP) - the first universal dental benefit - has already served over 1.2 million Canadians lacking coverage, aiming to reduce avoidable long-term health burdens.
+Alongside this, the federal pharmacare rollout makes key diabetes drugs and contraceptives freely available to reduce financial barriers to essential medications.

+A central policy development - the "CHA Services Policy", announced in an interpretation letter dated January 10, 2025—expands the definition of insured "medically necessary" services to include those administered by nurse practitioners, pharmacists, midwives, and other regulated providers starting April 1, 2026.
+Any patient charges for those services will be classified as extra-billing, subject to Canada's Health Act penalties if not addressed.
+The policy also mandates reporting of patient charges by December 2028, with the potential for federal funding deductions from non-compliant provinces.

+However, commentators describe this reinterpretation as ambiguous and limited - it refrains from expanding the core basket of services and fails to define "medically necessary" in legislation; it also does not regulate services outside the public system, such as private virtual clinics or non‑CHA providers.
+The policy's legal robustness has also been questioned due to the non-binding nature of interpretation letters under the CHA framework.

+While these reforms reflect a federal push to address clear weaknesses - ER overcrowding, primary-care access, workforce capacity, dental and pharmacare coverage, and unchecked private billing - their success depends on federal-provincial collaboration, regulatory precision, and enforcement strength under the Canada Health Act.

 Canadian healthcare policy

 The primary objective of the Canadian healthcare policy, as set out in the 1984 Canada Health Act (CHA), is to "protect, promote and restore the physical and mental well-being of residents of Canada and to facilitate reasonable access to health services without financial or other barriers."
 The federal government ensures compliance with its requirements that all Canadians have "reasonable access to medically necessary hospital, physician, and surgical-dental services that require a hospital" by providing cash to provinces and territories through the Canada Health Transfer (CHT) based on their fulfilling certain "criteria and conditions related to insured health services and extended health care services."

 In his widely cited 1987 book, Malcolm G. Taylor traced the roots of Medicare and federal-provincial negotiations involving "issues of jurisdiction, cost allocations, revenue transfers, and taxing authorities" that resulted in the current system that provides healthcare to "Canadians on the basis of need, irrespective of financial circumstances."